 Ah, so you want to dive and explore the tombs.
 I did too.
 This is the best itinerary for first-time Egypt visitors, who also like to dive and go on a few rugged adventures.

 As I said in the first itinerary.
-Start in Cairo, where you can spend a couple of days.
+Start in Cairo, where you can spend a couple of days exploring the top attractions in Cairo.
 Take an 8-hour bus to Dahab.
 You can do this Egypt itinerary in 3 weeks, no problem, but I said 4 weeks since I predict you will want to spend more time in Dahab than you think.
 I know I did.

 Not only are there plenty of dive sites to keep you busy, and the legendary Blue Hole – check out the diving section for more information – there are tons of cool overnight trips I will highlight later.
 You can take trips into the desert, to secret lagoons, hike in snowy mountains, and visit Mt Sinai, where Moses saw the ever-burning bush.